NelisW/myOpenHab/docs/110-Dynamic-DNS-remote-port-forwarding.md

 	1. Type in your prefered name.
 For example `savvyPetesBlog` and select the rest of the domainname from the dropout box, e.g., `is-lost.org`.
 This means that your internet-visible address will be `savvyPetesBlog.is-lost.org`
 	2. Select the service type to be `Host with IP address`.
 This means that your router's IP address will be looked up in the DNS servers against `savvyPetesBlog.is-lost.org`
 	3. Next enter the IP address you want to use, or click on the link that is shown in the page (your router's current IP address).
+You can see the current router IP address by opening the web page `www.checkIP.com`.
 	4. Change the DNS update time if you want to change the default value.
 	5. Click on `Add to Cart`.
 This should add your new hostname againt the currently indicated IP address (which may change in future).